tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 //    but nothing was thrown
 ```

 And it fails as expected.
 Which means that our refactored tests still function as they should.

+### Fixing test suites to run all tests

 Now we can go back to the `RunTestSuiteTest` and see if it works as expected without that test.
 And it does: `Error: Expected all tests to run`.
 To fix that we need to provide a process spy in every inner `runTestSuite` call.
 For that we will first extract `{reporter: reporter}` as a common variable of the test suite:

 ```javascript
 var options = {reporter: reporter};